willaguiar/ASC_and_heat_transport/README.md

-# ASC_and_heat_transport
+# Antarctic Slope Current (ASC) control on cross-slope ehat transport

 A collaborative project to investigate the relationship between ASC variability (spatial and temporal) and cross-slope heat transport variability.
-This will use ACCESS-OM2-01 IAF output for monthly and seasonal analysis, and for daily variability analysis we will use a 1-year rerun of the RYF simulation.
+This will use ACCESS-OM2-01 IAF output.

 This is a central repository where we can work on analysis scripts together, suggest new analysis directions, discuss figures etc.